 The markets in South Asia offer a diverse array of investment opportunities in different sectors.
 Across the region as a whole, the largest amounts of capital have been deployed in the sectors of energy, financial services (including microfinance), and manufacturing, and these remain active sectors for investment.
-Energy investments have been a combination of supporting infrastructure development in under-electrified areas as well as investment into renewable energy technologies towards improved environmental impact.
-India exhibits the greatest focus on renewable energies and environmental impact; in most other countries, investments tend to focus primarily on social impact.
+There is notable variation between the sectors targeted by DFIs and those targeted by other impact investors, with the former preferring sectors that are able to absorb large investments, while the latter are more readily able to target impact enterprises.
+For instance, DFI energy investments have focused on large scale infrastructure projects, whereas energy investments by other impact investors have supported smaller, off-grid technologies.
+Similarly, DFI investments in financial services have targeted bigger banks, while financial services investments by other impact investors have focused more on microfinance institutions.